-A dear gentleman that I had the honor of meeting two weeks ago in the home of Brother and Sister Baker, Dr. Avrahim Gileadi said it this way, "The book of Isaiah and the Book of Mormon teach us much about each other.
+A dear gentleman that I have the honor of calling him friend, Dr. Avrahim Gileadi said it this way, "The book of Isaiah and the Book of Mormon teach us much about each other.
 The better we understand the one, the better we will understand the other."

 This was what I found in the words of the Scriptures.
 I found perfect harmony which, when studied seriously could not be denied!
 The more we learn about what both have to say, the more we will learn about the time in which we live!